-Currently, the process for obtaining a working account involves applying to the Treasurer.
-If approved, the Treasurer will constitute the working account by way of a 'Treasurer's instrument for the establishment of a section 13A working account and authorisation to make payments therefrom'.
-This document specifies the source of money authorised to be paid into, and the purposes for which those funds can be paid out of, the working account.
+The previous process for obtaining a working account involves applying to the Treasurer.
+If approved, the Treasurer would constitute the working account by way of a 'Treasurer's instrument for the establishment of a section 13A working account and authorisation to make payments therefrom'.
+This document specified the source of money authorised to be paid into, and the purposes for which those funds can be paid out of, the working account.

-Under section 4.17 of the GSF Bill, the procedures for establishing and operating a working account (the equivalent to a section 13A account), and the circumstances in which it will be authorised, may change.
-This will depend on the regulations that are prescribed under the new Bill.
+Under section 4.17 of the GSF Act, the procedures for establishing and operating a working account (the equivalent to a section 13A account), and the circumstances in which it will be authorised, will change.
+This will depend on the regulations that are prescribed under the Act.